-Rigid Bronchoscopy
+Rigid Bronchoscopy Procedure

-What is Rigid Bronchoscopy?
+What Is Rigid Bronchoscopy?

 Rigid Bronchoscopy is a procedure used to gain access to the patient's airway and allows the passage of larger airway instruments and cameras to diagnose and treat airway disease.
 This form of bronchoscopy is done by highly-trained specialists.